gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 ### Accounts info

-Create the following files and directories in your repository:

-1. An `accounts.yml` file at the root of your repository with the content below.
+Create an `accounts.yml` file at the root of your repository with the content below.
 Update the <CustomizableValue id="AWS_ACCOUNT_NAME" />, <CustomizableValue id="AWS_ACCOUNT_ID" />, and <CustomizableValue id="AWS_ACCOUNT_EMAIL" /> with the appropriate values for the account you are deploying to.
 Add as many accounts as you need to manage with Pipelines.

     ```yaml title="accounts.yml"
     # required: Name of an account